 I follow a before, during, after format with my lessons.
 As a result, teachers introduce with the instructional pages shown.
 Then, they have students work through guided practice activities like this sorting activity.
 As you can see, the vocabulary chosen can be revisited during the last step, apply to books.

 This project features two of my favorite books, Amazing Grace by Mary Hoffman and Mr. Lincoln’s Way by Patricia Polacco.
 This part could be done with a partner in a work station or as seatwork independently.
+If other books are preferred, teachers can easily make their own squares by screenshotting these pages and overlaying new titles.

 If you find you like this idea, you can check out the rest of the series [HERE].
 The bundle includes 13 skills/books in all.
 They are becoming pretty popular with reading teachers.
 In fact, here’s what one teacher said,

 “I just watched your amazing video about this resource and can’t wait to use this with my daughter.
 Amazing Grace is one of our favorite books, and the way you presented the lesson will help make it meaningful as we work on characterization this week.
-I am going to check out your other paper bag books now. “
+I am going to check out your other paper bag books now. “anonymous buyer

 If you’re interested in exploring the bundle further, you can visit my TPT store HERE or you can visit my blog store below.